oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     NOTE: We added `fingerprints` directly in #126, so there's nothing to do for "`computedFingerprints`" (it never existed by that name).

+- [Issue #134](https://github.com/oasis-tcs/sarif-spec/issues/134): "conversion.analysisToolLogFileLocation should be an array"

+    In the `conversion` object:

+    - Rename the `analysisToolLogFileLocation` property to `analysisToolLogFiles`
+    - Change the type of the renamed property `analysisToolLogFiles` from `fileLocation` to `fileLocation[]`.

 ## Changes to review at TC #16

 - [Issue #137](https://github.com/oasis-tcs/sarif-spec/issues/137): "Support annotating image attachments"